OCA/sale-workflow/sale_coupon_advanced/readme/DESCRIPTION.rst

 3) Promotions applicable only for first sale order of the customer.
 4) Promotions applicable for the first N orders of the customer.
 5) Add the ability to reward a product even if it has not been ordered (free product).

+NOTE.
+This module has limitation that custom order prices are not preserved if promotions are recomputed (it is done to update prices if promotion pricelist changed).